 7. Setting company and team OKRs

-Most commonly, OKRs are set top-down first, then bottom-up, which means that the leadership level defines the company OKRs first, followed by teams (or departments).
+In practice, OKRs are first developed top-down and then bottom-up.
+That means: in the first step, the leadership usually sets the OKRs of the company.
+After that, the teams are encouraged to formulate OKRs themselves that are consistent with the higher-level company OKRs.
 If your OKRs are already defined, first add the team names at the top of each sheet, then fill in your Objectives and Key Results.

 8. Adding supporting information

-To update start and target values, adjust the information in columns H and I. To calculate the progress of your Key Results, adjust the current value in cell J. Overall progress will be displayed at the top of each team sheet, and in the dashboard.
-Update the current value at least once a week.
+To update start and target values, adjust the information in columns H and I. To track and calculate the progress of your Key Results, adjust the current value in cell J.

 Optionally, you can fill in additional information for your OKRs, such as:

-- Metric: What is the metric or unit of the respective Key Result?
+- Metric: What unit is used to measure the Key Result?

 - Confidence Level: How confident are you that you will reach the Key Result at the end of the OKR cycle?

 - Owner: Who is responsible for the Key Result and/or the Objective?